KSUDS/course_guide/README.md

 ## Course readings

 We will leverage the R for Data Science book written by the RStudio employees.
-I have leveraged their book to demonstrate Python for Data Science as well.
+I have tweaked their book to demonstrate Python for Data Science as well.

 - [R for Data Science](https://r4ds.had.co.nz/index.html)
 - [Python for Data Science](https://byuidatascience.github.io/python4ds/)